jessebwr/AISC2/README.md

 3. gamelog is the class that performs vectorization.
 4. eventParser is a class that performs the mapping of actions to action classes during feature extraction.

+## Steps to use
+The archive file comes with the datasets with different features already parsed into .npy files.
+Simply run the testSVM file to execute the script that trains and evaluates an SVM classifier on this data.
+In order to change the features used, change the file names in lines 9 and 10 of testSVM.
+The prefix X indicates the features and the prefix Y indicates the classes (targets).

+## Abbreviations
+wl - win/loss
+mm - micro/macro
+ws - worker/supply
+5-32 - first five minutes of gameplay/32 frames per window